franksalomon/franksalomon/README.md

 ## 💼 Experience / Experiencia

 **🎓 Academic Projects – Master’s Degree (2024–2025)**
-- Time series forecasting with ARIMA, SARIMA, and Kalman Filter
+- Time series forecasting using ARIMA and SARIMA models.
-- Applied statistical models to identify temporal patterns and improve predictions
+- Exploratory analysis of temporal data to identify patterns and improve predictive performance.
+- Familiarization, at a conceptual level, with state-space models and the Kalman Filter.

 **🏦 Banco Falabella Perú (2020–2024)**
-- Dashboard reporting and data consultation using Excel and Power BI
+- Dashboard reporting and data analysis using Excel and Power BI.
-- Provided support to internal teams and clients through report generation and process queries
+- Monitoring operational metrics and supporting decision-making processes.
+- Work with structured data and quality control in regulated environments.

 📄 For more details, check my [LinkedIn](https://www.linkedin.com/in/frank-salom%C3%B3n-8251a51a8/).